sdi1800218/OpenEclass-Computer-Security-2023/README.md

 ## Shield

-The report on vulnerabilities found in the initial code and fixes provided can be found at [the Defense file](./DEFENCE.md).
+The report on vulnerabilities found in the application's code and fixes provided can be found at [the Defense writeup](./DEFENCE.md).

 ## Sword

-The report on attacks tested and found on the opponent team's site can be found at [the Attack file](./ATTACK.md).
+The report on attacks tested and found on the opponent team's site can be found at [the Attack writeup](./ATTACK.md).